LuxCoreRender/LuxCoreDeps/README.md

 in a Github release.

 ### On consumer side (LuxCore)
-In LuxCore, the provided cache is downloaded from the release and restored locally (`conan cache restore`), thus making all the dependencies available for LuxCore build.
+In LuxCore, the provided cache is downloaded from the LuxCoreDeps release and restored locally (`conan cache restore`), thus making all the dependencies available for LuxCore build.
-In LuxCore, cache download and restoration are wrapped in a convenient `make deps` statement.
+In LuxCore, the download and restoration of the cache are wrapped in a convenient `make deps` statement.

 ```mermaid